jmccormac01/DONUTS_ACP/README.md

    1. Connect to the local database using ```\c localhost```
    1. Enter the username/password used during the installation
    1. Create a new database to hold the autoguiding tables, e.g. ```telescopename_ops```
-   1. Create two tables using the schemas below.
+   1. Create three tables using the schemas below.
 The multiline ```CREATE TABLE``` commands can be pasted into the terminal.
    1. Add the database name, database host, username and password to the instrument configuration file (see below).

 ```sql